-There is no limit on the number of recital credits obtained in a semester for conferences attended; however, a maximum of four recital credits may be obtained for any single conference attended, such as TMEA or NATS.
+There is no limit on the number of recital credits obtained in a semester for conferences attended; however, a maximum of two recital credits may be obtained for any single conference attended, such as TMEA or NATS.

 We will no longer accept a signed recital program as proof of attendance.
 You must instead take a picture of yourself holding the program with the stage or ensemble performing in the background, and then submit that to your private instructor or to the student worker.
+Programs (with selfies) must be turned into the recital clerk no later than Noon on the Friday of finals week each semester.